joaogdfaero/algorithms_problems_ruby/README.md

 - Sum Minute (medium)
 - Day Week (hard)

 P.S 1: Not every code is 100% functional and well writenn.
-I'm a beginner
+I'm a beginner so take everything with

 P.S 2: "Others" folder contains some of the problems and algorithms solved in other languagens then Ruby.